Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 -   **Purpose**: Allows authorized delegates to withdraw collected trading fees from the pool.
 -   **Details**:
     -   Only authorized delegates can call this instruction
-    -   Daily withdrawal limits capped at 15% of total pool balance per token
+    -   **No daily withdrawal limits** - delegates can withdraw up to the total collected fees
     -   Blocked when pool is paused
     -   All withdrawals are logged with timestamp and delegate information
     -   Separate tracking of collected fees vs. pool liquidity